Inbibo/adonisfx_docs/docs/documentation/maya/locators.md

 ## AdnLocatorPosition

-AdnLocatorPosition is the Adonis locator for visualizing the position of a single transform node.
+AdnLocatorPosition is the locator for visualizing the position of a single transform node.
 When connected to its corresponding AdnSensorPosition, velocity or acceleration can be visualized via coloring, providing feedback for setting up the deformer.

 ### How to use